 “Where there is no guidance, a people fall, but in an abundance of counselors, there is safety.”
 Proverbs 11:14

-“But the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial, and sincere.
+“But the wisdom from above is pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial, and sincere.
 James 3:17.”
-“So, whether you eat or drink, or whatever you do do it all to the glory of God.”
+“So, whether you eat or drink, or whatever you do it all to the glory of God.”
 1 Corinthians 10:31

-Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things.
+Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and anything worthy of praise, dwell on these things.
 Philippians 4:8

 To God be the glory.